 10 Reasons to Train For a Career in HVAC

-Great pay: According to the Bureau of Labor Statistics (BLS), HVAC tech pay has consistently increased every year over the past decade.
-In 2019, the average annual wage for HVAC techs was $51,420 (bls.gov)!
+Pay: According to the Bureau of Labor Statistics (BLS), HVAC tech pay has consistently increased every year over the past decade.
+In 2022, the average annual wage for HVAC techs was $57,460, with the top 10 percent earning $82,630 (bls.gov)!

-Fast training and education: At a typical university, you’ll likely spend at least four years learning the ins and outs of your desired career path.
-One of our partner HVAC schools can help you be career-ready in as few as 6 months.
+Training and education: At a typical university, you’ll likely spend at least four years learning the ins and outs of your desired career path.
+In comparison, one of our partner HVAC schools can help you be career-ready in as few as six months.

 Career advancement: While being an HVAC technician is a very respectable profession, you can always look to expand your certification and skill set by specializing in more advanced roles.
-Jobs like HVAC refrigeration repairman (HVAC/R) or HVAC engineer open doors to a greater payday and can increase demand for your services.
+Jobs like HVAC refrigeration repairman (HVAC/R) or HVAC engineer open doors to new challenges and can increase demand for your services.

-Job stability: Even in a shaky economy, those in the HVAC industry can have security.
-The need for heating and cooling services will always be there.
-Additionally, you’ll not have to worry about your job being outsourced, as most projects require hands-on maintenance.
+Job stability: Even in an unstable economy, those in the HVAC industry can find job security.
+There will almost always be a demand for heating and cooling repair.
+Additionally, you will likely not have to worry about your job being outsourced, as most projects require hands-on maintenance.

-For the tech savvy: There is a constant flow of new technologies available in HVAC, making it a great career path for anyone who enjoys learning about and using latest-generation innovations.
+For the tech savvy: HVAC technology is constantly evolving, making it a great career path for anyone who enjoys learning about and using the latest-generation innovations.

-Little to no student debt: While working toward a bachelor’s degree can leave you with up to six figures of debt, some of our partner schools can provide a great education for a small fraction of that.
-In fact, almost all of our schools offer financial aid assistance to those that qualify.
+Comparatively less student debt: Working toward a bachelor’s degree can leave you with up to six figures of debt.
+In contrast, some of our partner schools can provide a great education for less when compared to the cost of a 4-year institution.
+In addition, almost all of our schools offer financial aid assistance to those that qualify.